oracle/pgql-lang/pre-pages/pgql-2.0-spec.md

 ```

 A `PREFIX` can be specified to avoid duplicate column names in case all properties of multiple vertex or edge variables are selected.
+Note: `PREFIX` cannot be used withing the GRAPH_TABLE operator.

 For example: